13 Security Tips for Your Android Phone

 Did you know that there are dozens of unauthorized apps available from unsavory vendors?
 They can steal your information, take over your Gmail account, and load your device with malware.
 To prevent this from happening, only install apps from the Google Play store because they’re verified as safe.

 When you browse, a VPN acts like an extra security layer.
 It makes all of your sensitive data and passwords pass through an encrypted channel between your device and the website.
 This makes it extremely hard for anyone to get their hands on, and it reduces your risk of identity theft.
-If you’re looking for a good VPN, try a VPN for Android by VeePN, this is one of the most reputable and user-friendly ones available.
+If you’re looking for a good VPN, try VeePN.
+It is reliable, user-friendly, and has a lot of cool features.

 See Also: 11 Cool Ways to Use VPN